heyqbnk/tw-irc/updates-history.md

 data about the current logged-in user through IRC tags.
 It is sent after successfully authenticating (sending a PASS/NICK command).
 > You can use this listener to detect successful login.
 - `Host` listener ready.
 It detects someone's host start and stop.
+Notice, that this event listener will be triggered only ON channel, that triggered HOST, not on channel which IS BEING HOSTED (IRC does not detect it).
 - `Reconnect` listener ready.
 It detects if IRC requested a reconnect for you.
 > Dont use it in case, you want to manually reconnect client.